|◄ SEPTEMBER ►|

 ▲Monday, September 11

-Sep 11: Ireene Wicker, popular host of children’s television program The Singing Lady on ABC, reveals that Kellogg, her program’s sponsor, has suddenly cancelled the show.
+Sep 11: Children’s program host is blacklisted.
+Ireene Wicker, popular host of the ABC children’s television program The Singing Lady, reveals that Kellogg, her program’s sponsor, has suddenly cancelled the show.
 She says that she finds it a “curious coincidence” that the action came after the publication last June of Red Channels, which is quickly becoming the basis of a blacklist in the entertainment field.
 Red Channels alleges that Wicker served on a committee to re-elect a Communist New York City councilman, and that she sided with leftists during the Spanish Civil War.
 Wicker denies knowing the New York councilman, and none of the records from his campaigns list her as a volunteer or supporter.
 Her alleged support for Spanish leftists stems from a 1945 benefit she hosted in her home for Spanish refugee children.
 Wicker has hosted The Singing Lady for Kellogg since 1931 on the NBC Blue radio network and since 1948 on ABC television.
-She is the second known celebrity, following Jean Muir’s dismissal from General Foods and NBC, to lose her job thanks to Red Channels, although Kellogg claims that their decision was “just business” due to low ratings.
+She is the second known celebrity, following Jean Muir’s dismissal from General Foods and NBC, to lose her job thanks to Red Channels.
+Kellogg claims that their decision was “just business” due to low ratings.
 Wicker won’t return to television until 1953, after an apology from the House Un-American Activities Committee.

 ▲Tuesday, September 12

-Sep 12: Secretary of Defense Louis Johnson resigns, effective September 19, “to promote national and international unity.”
-Johnson acknowledges in his resignation letter that in his eighteen months as Defense Secretary, he has made “more enemies than friends.”
-He also recommends Gen. George C. Marshall to succeeds him, a recommendation that Truman accepts.
+Sep 12: Secretary of Defense Louis Johnson resigns.
+He resigns effective September 19 “to promote national and international unity.”
+Johnson acknowledges in his resignation letter that he has made “more enemies than friends” in his eighteen months as Defense Secretary.
+He recommends Gen. George C. Marshall to succeeds him, a recommendation that Truman accepts.
 Johnson has come under withering criticism for the military’s lack of readiness to react to the Korean invasion.
 Johnson and other Defense Department officials have also irked the Administration with their foreign policy criticisms which are seen as undermining Secretary of State Dean Acheson.
 In recent days, a small handful of Democrats have joined Republicans in calling for his ouster.
 Johnson’s resignation is expected to lead to a wider housecleaning at the Defense Department.

-Sep 12: Rep. Karl Stefan (R-NE) calls on the FBI to investigate the high death rate among hogs in Nebraska.
+Sep 12: Congressman says Communists are killing pigs in Nebraska.
+Rep. Karl Stefan (R-NE) calls on the FBI to investigate the high death rate among hogs in Nebraska.
 Local farmers told Stefan that they have been losing almost half of their hogs after they were vaccinated for cholera.
 Stefan says he thinks the deaths are the result of biological warfare waged by enemies of the United States.
 “This could wipe out our pork population, and it is apparently some kind of a plot to ruin our pork supply.
-It has been going on since 1949 and appears to be getting work.”
-Stefan says he thinks that Communists have infiltrated laboratories that manufacture the anti-cholera vaccine.
+It has been going on since 1949 and appears to be getting worse.”
+Stefan says he thinks that Communists have infiltrated laboratories where the anti-cholera vaccine is manufactured.

 ▲Wednesday, September 13